 5 Quarterbacks to Avoid (2022 Fantasy Football)

-Our analysts are here to share a few of the quarterbacks they are avoiding this fantasy football draft season.
+Our analysts are here to share a few of the running backs they are avoiding this fantasy football draft season.
 And be sure to check out their full list of players to avoid as part of our 2022 Fantasy Football Draft Kit.

 - Matthew Freedman’s Players to Avoid